 In 2008 I was recommended a book on meditation. however it was several years before I plucked up the courage to attend an introduction to Buddhism and Mindfulness course and to start to really integrate mindfulness practice into my everyday life.

 I later discovered Breathworks, an organisation who have a focus on bringing Mindfulness to those living with chronic pain, illness and stress.
-I originally attended their Mindfulness for Health Professional’s courses as a way to help me integrate my practice with my work as a nurse working with parents and children with disability..
+In 2015 I attended their Mindfulness for Health Professional’s courses as a way to help me integrate my practice with my work as a nurse working with parents and children with disability..

 I was so inspired by the first course I decided to undertake their teacher training programme.
 I am now an accredited Breathworks teacher and qualified to deliver courses on their behalf.

 I have also undertaken training by Prof. Susan Bogels to deliver her eight- week Mindful Parenting programme which was developed in Amsterdam.
 I have delivered it in a number of settings in Sheffield including NHS Child and Adolescent Mental Health services.

 I have also delivered sessions to local support groups, the retail sector including John Lewis and to Corporate organisations.